PhysiCell-Tools/Studio-Guide/README.md

 * === Domain ===
 * define the model domain size (we recommend leaving dx=dy=dz=20).
 A 2D model will have Z range: [-dz/2, dz/2, dz]
 * === Times ===
-* `Max Time` - of the simulation
+* `Max Time` - of the simulation. `+1 day` convenience button to add 1440 mins (1 day)
-* `/Mechanics/Phenotype dt` - 3 time scales in a PhysiCell model (rf. the PhysiCell method paper).
+* `Diffusion/Mechanics/Phenotype dt` - 3 time scales in a PhysiCell model (rf. the PhysiCell method paper).
 Only modify if you're an advanced user.
 * === Misc runtime params ===
 * `# threads` - # of OpenMP threads (to help speed up calculations)
 * `output folder` - where the output files will be written; relative to where you Run the simulation.
 * `Save data(intervals)` - there are (primarily) two types of output files saved by PhysiCell: `SVG` (.svg; for cells' positions, sizes, colors) and `Full` (.mat; for substrate concentrations and custom data).
 Currently, in the Plot tab, when you plot *both* cells and substrates, it assumes those files were written at the same simulation time.
 Therefore, you should provide the *same* interval value for both if you plan to plot both.
+The `Sync` checkbox helps ensure this.
 However, if you only plan to plot cells' SVG files, then you can set the `Full` interval to a very high value or simply uncheck it to not have any substrate or cells' custom data saved.
 * === Initial conditions of cells ===
 * `enable` - check if you are providing a text file that contains data for the initial conditions of cells, including their positions, cell types, etc.
 * === Cells' global behaviors
-*  `virtual walls` - if checked, indicates that cells should bounce away from the domain boundaries when they get too close
+*  `virtual walls` - if checked, indicates that cells should be nudged away from the domain boundaries when they get too close
 *  `disable springs` - if checked, do not perform elastic spring attachments between cells

 [ [top](#physicell-studio-user-guide)] [[Config Basics](#config-basics)] [[Microenvironment](#microenvironment)] [[Cell Types](#cell-types)] [[User Params](#user-params)] [[Rules](#rules)] [[ICs](#ics-initial-conditions)] [[Run](#run)] [[Plot](#plot)] [[Plot 3D](#plot-3d)]